 The Mitchell review of private sector support for the arts was released in October 2011 by Simon Crean, who was the then Minister for the Arts.

 Originally (way back in 2003) these two services were run as a joint pilot of both the Australia Council and AbaF, but then split and no longer work side by side.
-Having them together makes a lot of sense, as artsupport Australia spends much of its time courting potential supporters of the arts and high net worth individuals who have set up their own private ancillary funds and who love the arts – to introduce them to organisations who need their help.
+Having them together makes a lot of sense, as artsupport Australia spent much of its time courting potential supporters of the arts and high net worth individuals who set up their own private ancillary funds and who love the arts – to introduce them to organisations who needed their help.
 The Australia Cultural Fund works much more closely with individual artists and unincorporated groups of artists who are seeking support.

 The second thing I was very pleased to see in the Mitchell report was a recommendation to look into ways of supporting crowdfunding.
 As this is a means of raising funds which is certainly gathering support and enthusiasm amongst artists, it was great to see this recognised at a policy level as an area deserving of thought and development.

 While all policy recommendations take time (too too much time I hear you all saying), this is a welcome document and I look forward hopefully to seeing some of it being implemented.

 What are your views on the report?
 Is there too much consultation and not enough action with government reviews?
 Do these examinations of the current state of affairs really make a difference to your work, your fundraising and your capacity to grow and develop?